Russian buttercream frosting an extremely glossy, smooth and delicious frosting that also happens to be the easiest frosting to make.

 American Buttercream - Made with butter and powdered sugar, very sickly sweet and rich, thick consistency.
 This is what you woudl expect to find on most store bought cakes.

-Italian Meringue Buttercream - One of my favourites, made by whipping egg whites and then making a sugar syrup on a double boiler and slowly incorporating to make a meringue.
+Italian Meringue Buttercream - One of my favorites, made by whipping egg whites and then making a sugar syrup on a double boiler and slowly incorporating to make a meringue.
 Beautiful results, subtle taste and silky texture, but the process is a little more involved than other options.
 I use this recipe a lot, such as for my Pistachio Cake recipe.

 German Buttercream - Also known as custard buttercream.
 This is absolutely delicious but it is a long process as you have to first make a custard (pastry cream) and then whip it into the butter.
 I use this in my Vanilla Custard Cake recipe.